by Lakhpreet Kaur

 – According to Trilochan Singh in The Turban and Sword of the Sikhs, Sikhs live in the physical image of the Guru, and since the Gurus kept long hair, so do Sikhs.
 This may be as a tribute to the Gurus’ lives or as a way to live in line with the Gurus’ lifestyle.

-Reason 3: Physical Connection to Gurus
+Reason 3: A Connection to Guru Sahib

 – Long hair can help a Sikh feel connected to the Guru.
 It is a physical commonality a Sikh shares with their Guru and thus, can serve as a reminder that a Sikh can be Guru-like and must strive to embody qualities the Gurus had.